 Pros of Using FRAT as Backbone

-Some of the reasons aviation risk management programs opt to build their SMS program around a FRAT tool is that FRATs:
+Some reason's aviation risk management programs opt to build their SMS program around a FRAT tool is that FRATs:

 - Proactively address risk (i.e., before hazard/risk occurrence);